UNIFI-Wind-Energy/UNIFI-FloatingPV/README.md

 ---

 ## Citation
-If this model is used in scientific work, please cite:
+If this script is used in scientific work, please cite:

 F. Superchi, R. Travaglini and A. Bianchini, *Renewable Energy*, vol. 260, p.
 125194, 2026.
 "Critical issues for the deployment of floating offshore hybrid energy systems comprising wind and solar: a case study analysis for the Mediterranean Sea"